JuanOlaya/Virtual-Reality/README.md

 # Virtual Reality - Cardboard  (OSVR and Unity)

+This repository is associated with the subject Virtual Reality taught in the university School of Arts and Letters by Juan Olaya in the semester 2017.2.

 For this course we use [Unity 3D](https://unity3d.com/) 5.6.3f1 and [OSVR](https://github.com/OSVR/OSVR-Unity) as VR framework.
 OSVR is able to run on any Android device provided of a gyroscope and accelerometer.
 To check if your Android device is compatible, download the [Cardboard App](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419).
 The following are the components required for the course.